Kei-K23/curlio/README.md

 # Curlio - A cURL Implementation in Rust

 `curlio` is a command-line tool built in `Rust` that mimics the functionality of `cURL`.
 It allows you to send HTTP requests to `URLs` with support for various HTTP methods, custom headers, request body data (including JSON and multipart form data with file uploads), and more.
-The tool also includes options for verbosity, silence, response storage, and retry mechanisms.
+The tool also includes options for verbosity, silence, response storage, file download and retry mechanisms.

 ## Features